 Meaningful changes for animals

 There is no doubt that the Animal Welfare (Sentience) Bill should be celebrated.
 Every step forward in the fight for animal rights should be.
-Nevertheless, we must not forget that this bill could just be the latest in a long line of measures that exist for show, not for all the animals it supposedly protects.
+Nevertheless, we must not forget that this bill has seemingly been just the latest in a long line of measures that exist for show, not for all the animals it supposedly protects.

-While people across the country are celebrating the news that lobsters are now considered sentient, the lobsters themselves continue to suffer slow and agonizing deaths in our kitchens.
+While people across the country celebrate the fact that lobsters are considered sentient, the lobsters themselves continue to suffer slow and agonizing deaths in our kitchens.